AndersDJohnson/docked-node/README.md

 Runs your node app inside an automatically-built Docker image that installs your npm dependencies.
 No need for a custom `Dockerfile` in your project - one will be generated for you at runtime.

-Due to Docker's caching, `npm install` will only happen when your `package.json` file changes, and `npm run build` will only happen when project files change.

-You can still use a custom `.dockerignore` to control which file changes should cause a re-run of `npm run build`.

 To run the `main` script in your `package.json`:

 ```console